For urgent consular assistance call

-If you are travelling with prescription medications, check the value and quantity restrictions on the import and export of prescription medicines with the nearest embassy or consulate of Vietnam.
+If you are travelling with prescription medication, check the value and quantity restrictions on the import and export of prescription medication with the nearest embassy or consulate of Vietnam.

 Vietnam health screens all inbound travellers.

 Authorities pay extra attention to people who arrive from countries affected by COVID-19 and Middle East Respiratory Syndrome Coronavirus (MERS-CoV).

 All foreigners must register their place of residence with the local police within 24 hours of arrival.